Fanta67/PotatOS/README.md

 ```
 # start the docker container and enter the shell
+# should be run inside the root directory of the metarepo
 make stack

+# once inside the docker shell
-# making a new directory in `kernel`
+# make a new directory in `kernel`
 mkdir -p kernel/build

-# and using a subshell to do the build
+# use a subshell to do the build
 (cd kernel/build && cmake .. && make)
 ```

 You'll find `kernel.img` in `kernel/build`.

 You can run using `./run_qemu <disk image name>` but there is no user mode image yet.

 # Source Control